 - Create instructional units that incorporate math and science content in engineering design activities.

 - Develop classroom management skills that enable challenge-based learning and engineering design activities to be incorporated in their classrooms.

 - Describe different fields of engineering and be able to clearly communicate engineering career connections to their secondary students.

-- All applicants who desire to complete the full Secondary Engineering Education Certificate Program must complete and submit a formal graduate school certificate application to be considered for enrollment in the program.
+- All applicants who desire to complete the full Graduate Secondary Engineering Education (SEE) Certificate Program must complete and submit a formal graduate school certificate application to be considered for enrollment in the program.
 The required application can be found here: https://grad.catalyst.uc.edu/apply/.
 Instructions to complete the application are as follows: